rperry99/Security_Plus--Obsidian/README.md

 ### `Version 0.02`
 - Added the "AttackTypes" tag to the following pages as I had forgotten previously:
 	- Ransomware, Worms

+### `Version 0.03`
+- Pages Updated:
+	- Pretexting
+	- Various Pages, anywhere where a 'Signature' was mentioned, I added a link to Malware Signatures, as this was a topic that I initially had a hard time understanding.
+- Pages added:
+	- Basic Input Output System (BIOS), Logic Bombs, Unified Extensible Firmware Interface (UEFI)
+- Pages added to `Stubs`:
+	- Command & Control (C&C), Distributed Computing Attacks, Distributed Denial of Service (DDoS), Firewalls, Graphical User Interface (GUI), Malware Signatures, Peer to Peer (P2P), Relay Spam, Supervisory Control and Data Acquisition (SCADA)
+- Pages moved from `Stubs` to `Individual Notes`
+	- Adware, Backdoors, Bots & Botnets, Kernels, Rootkits, Spyware, Trojan Horses
+- Pages moved from `Individual Notes` to `Stubs`.
+The following are empty notes that should not have been in this folder yet.
+	- Anti-Virus (AV), Intrusion Prevention System (IPS), Request for Comments (RFC), Reverse DNS (rDNS), Secure Mail Transfer Protocol (SMTP), Spam Over Instant Messaging (SPIM)